Amanieu/parking_lot/README.md

    require a dynamically allocated `Box` to hold OS-specific synchronization primitives.
 The small size of `Mutex` in particular encourages the use of fine-grained locks to increase parallelism.
-2. Since they consist of just a single atomic variable, have constant initializers and don't need destructors, these primitives can be used as `static` global variables.
-3. Uncontended lock acquisition and release is done through fast inline paths which only require a single atomic operation.
+2. Uncontended lock acquisition and release is done through fast inline paths which only require a single atomic operation.
-4. Microcontention (a contended lock with a short critical section) is efficiently handled by spinning a few times while trying to acquire a lock.
+3. Microcontention (a contended lock with a short critical section) is efficiently handled by spinning a few times while trying to acquire a lock.
-5. The locks are adaptive and will suspend a thread after a few failed spin attempts.
+4. The locks are adaptive and will suspend a thread after a few failed spin attempts.
 This makes the locks suitable for both long and short critical sections.
-6. `Condvar`, `RwLock` and `Once` work on Windows XP, unlike the standard library versions of those types.
+5. `Condvar`, `RwLock` and `Once` work on Windows XP, unlike the standard library versions of those types.
-7. `RwLock` takes advantage of hardware lock elision on processors that support it, which can lead to huge performance wins with many readers.
+6. `RwLock` takes advantage of hardware lock elision on processors that support it, which can lead to huge performance wins with many readers.
    This must be enabled with the `hardware-lock-elision` feature.
-8. `RwLock` uses a task-fair locking policy, which avoids reader and writer starvation, whereas the standard library version makes no guarantees.
+7. `RwLock` uses a task-fair locking policy, which avoids reader and writer starvation, whereas the standard library version makes no guarantees.
-9. `Condvar` is guaranteed not to produce spurious wakeups.
+8. `Condvar` is guaranteed not to produce spurious wakeups.
 A thread will only be woken up if it timed out or it was woken up by a notification.
-10. `Condvar::notify_all` will only wake up a single thread and requeue the rest to wait on the associated `Mutex`.
+9. `Condvar::notify_all` will only wake up a single thread and requeue the rest to wait on the associated `Mutex`.
 This avoids a thundering herd problem where all threads try to acquire the lock at the same time.
-11. `RwLock` supports atomically downgrading a write lock into a read lock.
+10. `RwLock` supports atomically downgrading a write lock into a read lock.
-12. `Mutex` and `RwLock` allow raw unlocking without a RAII guard object.
+11. `Mutex` and `RwLock` allow raw unlocking without a RAII guard object.
-13. `Mutex<()>` and `RwLock<()>` allow raw locking without a RAII guard object.
+12. `Mutex<()>` and `RwLock<()>` allow raw locking without a RAII guard object.
-14. `Mutex` and `RwLock` support [eventual fairness](https://trac.webkit.org/changeset/203350) which allows them to be fair on average without sacrificing performance.
+13. `Mutex` and `RwLock` support [eventual fairness](https://trac.webkit.org/changeset/203350) which allows them to be fair on average without sacrificing performance.
-15. A `ReentrantMutex` type which supports recursive locking.
+14. A `ReentrantMutex` type which supports recursive locking.
-16. An *experimental* deadlock detector that works for `Mutex`, `RwLock` and `ReentrantMutex`.
+15. An *experimental* deadlock detector that works for `Mutex`, `RwLock` and `ReentrantMutex`.
 This feature is disabled by default and can be enabled via the `deadlock_detection` feature.
-17. `RwLock` supports atomically upgrading an "upgradable" read lock into a write lock.
+16. `RwLock` supports atomically upgrading an "upgradable" read lock into a write lock.
-18. Optional support for [serde](https://docs.serde.rs/serde/).
+17. Optional support for [serde](https://docs.serde.rs/serde/).
 Enable via the feature `serde`.  **NOTE!** this support is for `Mutex`, `ReentrantMutex`, and `RwLock` only; `Condvar` and `Once` are not currently supported.
-19. Lock guards can be sent to other threads when the `send_guard` feature is enabled.
+18. Lock guards can be sent to other threads when the `send_guard` feature is enabled.

 ## The parking lot